efilnukefesin/PermissionServer/README.md

 So let's introduce the members of the play:
 - Bob (he's the user)
 - Nigel (he's the boss/permission owner)
-- Dom (he's the admin, a particular nice one)
+- Admin (he's the admin, coming from hell)

 We probably need some pieces of software, too:
 - a client app which uses the MegaImportantFunction (tm) (ClientApp)